whalingdotxyz/self-hosted/README.md

 - **RECOMMENDED** Install [Semaphore](https://semaphoreui.com/) a web-based interface for managing Ansible automation tasks.
 It provides a user-friendly, intuitive platform to run, monitor, and manage Ansible playbooks, making automation accessible even for those with limited command-line experience.

+    - Set Repository
+    - Set credentials in the **Key Store** (github if needed, hosts credentials)
+    - Set inventory (hosts you want to target)
+    - Set Variable Groups (list of variables to set in env-library)
+    - Create  Tasks
+    - Schedule updates tasks

 ### Playbooks

 <details open>